hashicorp/terraform-website/content/source/docs/enterprise/getting-started/access.html.md

 The list of teams starts with just one team, named "owners."
 Don't add users to this team yet; instead, enter a new team name (like "core-infrastructure") in the text field and click the "Create team" button.

-Once the team is created, click its name.
-This will navigate to the team page:

 ![adding members to a team](./images/access-add-members.png)

 Add as many users as you'd like by typing their TFE username in the text field and clicking "Add user."
 Added users won't receive a notification, but your organization will be available the next time they access TFE.